alexander-kastil/m365-copilot/labs/01/readme.md

-# Introduction to Copilot for Microsoft 365 & Microsoft Teams AI Apps
+# Introduction to Developing AI Agents and Copilots for Microsoft 365